KaranSambhavani/hsbc-training/README.md

 # hsbc-training
-This is a public repository for sharing training materials This repository contains compleate Home Assignment and Class Assignment
+This is a public repository for sharing training materials.
+This repository contains compleate Home Assignment and Class Assignment